-Nick Tiller (MRes, Ph.D.) is a researcher in respiratory medicine and exercise physiology at Harbor-UCLA.
-Nick is a published author, science writer and communicator.
-He was born in London, England, and now resides in Los Angeles, CA.
+Nick Tiller (MRes, Ph.D.) is a researcher at the Institute of Respiratory Medicine & Exercise Physiology at Harbor-UCLA, and a board member of the Pulmonary Education and Research Foundation (PERF).
+He is an author, science writer and communicator.
+Nick was born in London, England, and now resides in Los Angeles, CA.

 Join the FIGHT against PSEUDOSCIENCE in sport!

-This informative and accessible volume scrutinizes the plausibility of, and evidence for, the most popular sports products and practices on the market.
+Misinformation and bad science are pervasive in modern society.
+This informative and accessible book champions science, skepticism, and critical-thinking in the sports industry, and scrutinizes the most popular sports products and practices on the market.
 The Skeptic's Guide to Sports Science is a must-read for exercisers, athletes, academics, students, and practitioners who hope to retain their intellectual integrity in a lucrative health & fitness industry that is spiraling out-of-control.

 (click title for Pubmed link)